purpose project mark

 Through The Purpose Project, a partnership between John Gulla, Executive Director of the E. E. Ford Foundation, and Ross Peters, Managing Partner of EXPLO Elevate, participants will help develop language that makes this purpose explicit.
 The Project will also seek to examine and better articulate the purpose of independent schools, while embracing the vast diversity of independent schools who each seek under their mission statements to impact student experience for the better.

-Join the conversation!
+Join the Purpose Project

-Join The Purpose Project
+Purpose Project Advisory Committee

 The Purpose of Independent Schools